Kernix13/beginner-git-commands/README.md

 **NOTES**:

 > `git reset --hard upstream/main` erases any uncommitted changes.
 This is not a required command used every time you need to push changes to the remote repo - use it wisely and when needed.
+Or **ONLY** run as part of the original fetch process.

 > `git push origin main --force`, you don’t need to add the `--force`.
 Just doing a regular git push is fine.
+Or **ONLY** do it on the first push.

 > You only use the `--set-upstream` parameter when you need to add **your LOCAL** branch to **your REMOTE** branch.
 But once the new branch is added to the remote repo, then you don’t need to use `--set-upstream` each time.